 Gang Activity - Students are not to be in possession of any gang-related articles of clothing or other gang-related items, including gang-related writings and symbols.
-Bandannas are strictly prohibited at school.
-Gang-related activities fall under Level Three Misconduct and are punishable by a minimum of a 1-10 day suspension from school.
+Gang-related activities fall under Level Three Misconduct and are punishable by a minimum of a suspension from school, with possible criminal charges.

 Cell Phone Usage - Students may have cell phones in their possession during the school day.
-However, the cell phones cannot be seen, used, or heard during the hours of school operation until after 3:11 p.m. (or 1:11 p.m. on early dismissal days).
+However, the cell phones cannot be used or heard during the hours of school operation until after 3:11 p.m. (or 1:11 p.m. on early dismissal days).
 This policy applies to students being dismissed early and students who are in the co-op programs.
 This policy applies to the entire school campus-both inside and outside.
-Students are never allowed to use cell phones on school buses while being transported to and from school.
-The phone will be confiscated in every instance, and a parent or guardian only must come to the school to pick up the phone.
+Students are not allowed to use cell phones on school buses while being transported to and from school.
+The phone will be confiscated in every instance, and returned to the student at the end of the day.
 Additionally, the student will be given three days of ISS for the first offense, one day of suspension for the second offense, and three days of suspension for the third offense.
-The exact same rules pertain to iWatches or other Smart Watches.
+Multiple offenses can result in the loss of a student's privilege to bring a phone to school.

 Threatening Statements - Students must refrain from making any statements that may be interpreted as threatening to cause physical harm or death to any student or faculty member at Chatham High School.
 Threatening statements will be taken seriously and, in many cases, will result in expulsion from school.
 Parents are strongly encouraged to discuss the consequences of making threatening statements while at school or at school-sponsored events.
+Further, attacks and/or harassment through social media may be turned over to the Sherriff's office for investigation by the Cyber Crimes Division.

 Bullying - Students who bully, harass, spread rumors about, or intimidate other students will be disciplined.
 The administration at Chatham High School will not tolerate these types of behaviors.
 Students who repeatedly manifest these types of inappropriate behaviors will be recommended for expulsion.
-Students who suffer from bullying and harassment should let the administration know immediately.
-Under no circumstances are students allowed to confront other students or take matters into their own hands.
+Students who suffer from bullying and harassment should inform administration immediately; as it WILL BE ADDRESSED!

+Under no circumstances are students allowed to confront other students or take matters into their own hands while on campus.